Skip to Content

 How to Get Rid of Toned Hair That Turned Purple - Use Shampoo

-If your hair has turned purple after toning, it’s important to act fast.
-You might be able to wash out most of the pigment before it sets into your hair.
+If your hair turned purple after toning, act fast.
+You may be able to wash out a lot of pigment before it settles in.

 #2.
 Use Baking Soda